alperengormez/alperengormez.github.io/_posts/2024-10-12-can-machines-think-and-how.md

 Maybe I should spend more time on the Arf invariant and write an article on it.
 No rush though.

 ###### Acknowledgments
-Thanks to Onuralp Görmez for reading the draft and providing valuable suggestions for improving the text.
+<small>Thanks to Onuralp Görmez for reading the draft and providing valuable suggestions for improving the text.\

-Last edited: Oct 12, 2024.
+Last edited: Oct 12, 2024.</small>